 Whether you believe in it or not, astrology has a huge fan base in China

-For those with an open mind toward astrology, human society seems pretty simple.
+with an open mind toward astrology, human society seems pretty simple.
 As long as they know someone’s birthday, they can become experts on anyone: For example, Sagittarius is an adventurer, Pisces a dreamer or healer, and a Capricorn is a variable workaholic.

 Horoscopes are staple reading material online.
 Posts on Tongdao Dashu, a Weibo account dedicated to the 12 zodiac signs, gets thousands of shares each, and the account has gained nearly 15 million followers since its creation in 2013.
 In 2016, the company behind this account sold 72.5 percent of its stake at a jaw-dropping value of over 200 million RMB, which probably gives some clue to how popular astrology in China is.